abubakrayesh/burnedbiomass_crime/README.md

 Finally, construct the final two datasets for analysis, located in Final.
   The Do file in StataCode titled “merge” is used for this purpose.

+  For access to the Raw or Temporary Data, please contact the author.